 - Hypertrophy training (6–12 reps per set) primarily develops your muscle cell physiology to make you bigger and stronger.

-- Hypertrophy training and bodybuilding aren’t quite the same thing.
+- Hypertrophy training and bodybuilding aren’t quite the same things.
 Bodybuilding usually includes dieting down to be extremely lean, and it has its own traditions and stereotypes.
 Hypertrophy training simply means training for muscle growth, aka, bulking/massing.

 - Strength training and hypertrophy training probably both cause similar amounts of myofibrillar muscle growth, but then hypertrophy training adds in extra sarcoplasmic muscle growth in addition to that.
 Well-trained powerlifters and bodybuilders both have tons of sarcoplasm in their muscle fibres, though, so building bigger muscles may simply result in extra sarcoplasmic hypertrophy regardless of how you train.